Kong/gojira/README.md

 Usage: gojira action [options...]

 Options:
-  -t, --tag     git tag to mount kong on (default: master) -p, --prefix  prefix to use for namespacing
-  -k, --kong    PATH for a kong folder, will ignore tag --no-auto     do not try to read dependency versions from .travis file -h, --help    display this help
+  -t,  --tag            git tag to mount kong on (default: master) -p,  --prefix         prefix to use for namespacing -k,  --kong           PATH for a kong folder, will ignore tag -kp, --kong-plugin    PATH for a kong-plugin folder --no-auto             do not try to read dependency versions from .travis.yml -h,  --help           display this help

 Commands:
   up            start a kong. if no -k path is specified, it will download